 First, you’ll need to take a good look at what you do.
 Are you a freelance writer?
 Photographer?
 Graphic artist or designer?
 What you do will depend on whether or not your work is scalable to the size of business.
 That is, can your work be abundant enough to warrant the switch to a business model?

 Next, you’ll want to look at your motivation for switching.
 Why do you want to make the switch?
 Do you want to be an employer?
 Make more money/connections?
+Answering these questions to yourself will help in solving an existential crisis.
 Sometimes a switch simply isn’t necessary.
 Businesses come with expenses, don’t forget!
 Starting a business will require setup and maintenance costs, whereas freelancing usually doesn’t have many costs associated with it.